ietf-wg-cellar/matroska-specification/notes.md

 Random Access Points (RAP) are positions where the parser can seek to and start playback without decoding of what was before.
 In Matroska `BlockGroups` and `SimpleBlocks` can be RAPs.
-To seek to these elements it is still necessary to seek to the `Cluster` containing them and start playback from the `BlockGroup` or `SimpleBlock` that is a RAP.
+To seek to these elements it is still necessary to seek to the `Cluster` containing them, read the Cluster Timestamp and start playback from the `BlockGroup` or `SimpleBlock` that is a RAP.

 Because a Matroska File is usually composed of multiple tracks playing at the same time